Mwarssame/Mohamed-Warssame/README.md

 **Don’t ask what a risk is — ask how to prevent it.**
 **Don’t ask what a threat is — ask how to stop it.** "Memorising the names doesn’t protect infrastructures — taking action does".

+🔐 Paper  - Domain 1: Security and Risk Management ( CISSP)
+✅ Asset

+Anything valuable to the business that must be protected.
+Examples: servers, Laptops, databases, intellectual property, Brand Trust,brand reputation, Puplic perception,  employees and compliance statusand  so on.

+⚠️ Threat

+Anything that can cause damage to an asset.
+Examples: hackers, malware, ransomware, malicious actors, Rogue nation-states-  governments engaging in cyber espionage or warfare  and general Cybercriminals.
+Zero-day exploits and Environmental / Non-Human Threats such as Fire and Floods.
+Threat can exploit sleeping Vulnerability in OS and Codes.

+🧩 Vulnerability

+A weakness that allows a threat to succeed.
+Examples: unpatched systems, weak passwords, and poor security practices such as
+-  Heavy-theory environments – lots of documentation, but no real protection
+- Security theater – compliance over actual security
+- Politics over protection – decisions made to avoid blame or look good, not to reduce risk
+- Resistance to change – delay to upgrade, patch, or modernise systems and wait weeks for approval
+- Lack of leadership support – security seen as a cost, not a strategic priority

+💰 Risk Formula

+Risk = Threat × Vulnerability × Impact

+High risk = real threat + weak defenses + valuable asset

+Reducing any one factor lowers overall risk.

 Infrastructure as Code (IaC) with Terraform, and CI/CD pipelines automation.
 Automate Configuration Deployment with Ansible.
 TLS (Transport Layer Security) for secure communications.802.1X Network Access Control for port-based authentication.